PaulDance/cargo-liner/README.md

    nu = "=0.71.0"
    ```

-   or use `cargo import` to do it automatically for you, see below for more
+   or use `cargo liner import` to do it automatically for you, see below for
-   detailed explanations.
+   more detailed explanations.

 [Cargo Home]: https://doc.rust-lang.org/cargo/guide/cargo-home.html